Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Abstract

 \section{Abstract}

 As GPU architectures rapidly evolve to meet the overcoming demands of exascale computing and machine learning, the performance implications of architectural innovations remain poorly understood across diverse workloads.
-NVIDIA's Blackwell (B200) generation introduce significant architectural advances including the 5th generation tensor cores, tensor memory (TMEM), decompression engine (DE), and dual chips; however systematic methodologies for quantifying these improvements lag behind hardware development cycles.
+NVIDIA's Blackwell (B200) generation introduce significant architectural advances including the 5th-generation tensor cores, tensor memory (TMEM), decompression engine (DE), and dual chips; however systematic methodologies for quantifying these improvements lag behind hardware development cycles.
 We contribute an open-source microbenchmark suite that offers practical insights into optimizing workloads to fully utilize the rich feature sets of the modern GPU architecture.
 This work aims to enable application developers make informed architectural decisions and guide future GPU design directions.

 Our work studies Blackwell GPUs, compares them to H200 generation with regards to the memory subsystem, tensor core pipeline and floating-point precisions (FP32, FP16, FP8, FP6, FP4).
-Our systematic evaluation of dense/sparse GEMM, transformer inference, and training workloads demonstrate that B200's tensor core enhancements achieves 1.56× higher mixed-precision throughput and 42\% better energy efficiency than H200.
-Our memory analysis reveals 58\% reduction in memory access latency in cache-misses, fundamentally changing optimal algorithm design strategies.
+Our systematic evaluation of dense/sparse GEMM, transformer inference, and training workloads demonstrates that B200's tensor core enhancements achieve 1.85$\times$ ResNet-50 and 1.55$\times$ GPT-1.3B mixed-precision training throughput with 32\% better energy efficiency than H200.